giantswarm/apptest-framework/docs/WRITING_TESTS.md

 ## Testing Default Apps

-> [!NOTE]
-> Testing of default apps is only supported with providers that have been updated to make use of Releases.

 Nothing special needs to be done to a test suite to make it compatible with a default app, instead the framework will detect at runtime if the app being tested is a default App or not by checking it against the Release spec for that provider.

 One thing to be aware of when testing default apps is it's not possible to perform any actions before the installation of the App as it is done as part of the cluster creation.